TeleEcho for oncology nursing

 Enablement of knowledge-transfer among cancer care professionals to channel connected health and embed global perspectives into local solutions.

-Through capacity development of the cancer workforce, we are strengthening the skills, instincts, abilities, processes and resources that cities need to deliver quality cancer diagnosis, treatment and care.
+Through capacity development of the cancer workforce, we are to strengthening the skills, instincts, abilities, processes and resources that cities need to deliver quality cancer diagnosis, treatment and care.

 Enablement of knowledge-transfer among cancer care professionals to channel connected health and embed global perspectives into local solutions.